sfbrigade/San-Francisco-in-Progress/README.md

 `npm install`

-Change to the www folder

-`cd www`

 Start the server

 `npm start`

-Open your browser and navigate to localhost:5000/ or localhost:5000/map
+Open your browser and navigate to localhost:8888/ or localhost:8888/map